AlessioGiambrone/RestMirror/README.md

 # RestMirror

 A simple app that will show the request headers and body after an HTTP request.
+It is useful when it is needed a service -maybe remote- that shows how it is being called, showing even headers.

+It will respond even at subpaths (e.g. `localhost:5000/a/b/c` is equal to `localhost:5000`).

 It can also easily put on [Heroku](www.heroku.com).